-Attendance and Participation (20 points)
+Attendance and Participation (25 points)

-Credit is earned for full, positive, participation at each class period.
-Additionally, each student is responsible for maintaining a clean classroom environment during the semester as part of positive participation.
-Tardiness and partial attendance is often disruptive to class and full participation points will not be earned when this occurs.
+Credit is earned for full, positive, participation at each in-class period.
+Tardiness and partial attendance are disruptive to class and full participation points will not be earned when this occurs.
 Because of the nature of class activities, it will be impossible to make up missed class time.
-However, check with your classmates and/or instructor to ensure that you did not miss critical information.
+Check with your classmates to receive missed information.
 Points will not be earned for missed sessions, irrespective of the nature of the absence, and students need not provide a reason.

-To encourage full participation, students may earn attendance points as follows:
+To encourage full participation, students may earn attendance points for each class session as follows: